Working Remotely Abroad For UK Company Tax Implications

 You may be able to claim income tax on:

-Again, this is very much dependent on your specific employment contract and the agreement the UK has with your country of residence.
+Again, whether you can deduct income tax is very much dependent on your specific employment contract and the agreement the UK has with your country of residence.

 Self-employment taxes for people remotely working abroad